-Bathymetric data collected by the Client for the OWF array indicated that the water depths range between 17m and 35m LAT.
-This was corroborated by an analysis of publicly available bathymetric data, which further showed that water depths are likely to range between 0m LAT (i.e., landfall) and 32m LAT within the export cable corridor.
+Bathymetric data collected by the Client for the northern OWF array indicated that the water depths range between 21m and 35m LAT, whilst those in the southern OWF array range from 18m to 42m.
+This was corroborated by an analysis of publicly available bathymetric data, which further showed that water depths are likely to range between 0m LAT (i.e., landfall) and 34m LAT within the export cable corridor.
+The deepest waters are only likely to be encountered in a limited portion of the southern OWF array however, specifically, at its eastern extent.

 Given the relatively shallow water depths across the entire Study Site, the potential consequences of threat spectrum UXO initiation are unlikely to be significantly mitigated by such a body of water and the degree of prospective risk mitigation in general (and consequence mitigation in particular) provided by the depth of water, is unlikely to have an effective impact on the results of the SQRA (at Section 8).
-Small NEQ UXO (such as AAA projectiles), however, are unlikely to cause significant consequences to surface vessels and/or personnel in deeper areas of the Site (as analysed at Section 8).
+Small NEQ UXO such as AAA projectiles, however, are unlikely to cause significant consequences to surface vessels and/or personnel in deeper areas of the Site.